 Take nothing for granted

 Dealing with domestic abuse from a spouse can be very unpredictable and dangerous so it’s best to take nothing for granted.
-If you suspect your partner or ex may be snooping on your private life through your tech gadgets like phones and tablets, you should immediately start making plans for your safety.
+If you suspect your partner or ex may be snooping on your private life through your technology and devices like phones and tablets, you should immediately start making plans for your safety.
 Abusive partners can be quite persistent and even creative in finding new ways to monitor you via technology so trust your instincts and plan ahead.

 It’s important to note that hacking another person’s device without their express permission is a criminal offence.
 The Electronics Communications Privacy Act (ECPA) strictly prohibits a wide range of electronics eavesdropping or snooping via technology.
 This applies to spouses and ex-spouses alike.